Marceillo/kayak-blog-pp4/README.md

 This project was developed using the Agile methodology.<br>
 All epics and user stories implementation progress was registered using [Github](https://github.com/users/Marceillo/projects/8).
 As the user stories were accomplished, they were moved in the Kanban Board from **Epic**,**User stories**, **No Status**, **To Do**, to **In-progress**, and **Done** lists.

 I added sprints to help with organizing the project and MoSCoW prioritization Labels were also included in each issue.
-Additionally, I included tasks for the issues for some guidance as to what needs to be done.
+Additionally, I included tasks for some guidance as to what needs to be done.

 ## Responsive Layout and Design